Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

 Simon's problem~\cite{Simon1994, Simon1997} is an exemplary case where the query complexity in quantum computation is exponentially separated from any classical computation.
 The structure of the quantum algorithm to solve Simon's problem is closely related to the ones to solve the non-oracle-based (i.e., non-relativized) problems of the discrete logarithm and the integer factorization~\cite{Shor1997}.
 The issue with the latter non-relativized problems is that lower bounds on the complexity of classical algorithms to solve them are notoriously hard to show in general because they mainly boil down to the open question of whether there exists a classical polynomial-time algorithm to solve the integer-factorization problem~\cite{Arora2009,Boudot2022}.
 Studying Simon's problem allows for a robust analysis, where lower bounds on the complexity of classical algorithms do not depend on the conjectured difficulty of a computational task.
 Our analysis, therefore, will lay the groundwork for studying the other problems on a case-by-case basis.

-Simon's problem \cite{Simon1994, Simon1997} may be posed as the computational task to search for an unknown bit string or, in the way we will do it in Problem~\ref{problem:SimonsProblem}, as the task of deciding whether an unknown function $f$ is 1-to-1 or 2-to-1.
-The computer solving the problem has access to a function oracle $O_f$, which for a given function $f:\{0,1\}^N\rightarrow\{0,1\}^N$ is constructed to satisfy
+Simon's problem \cite{Simon1994, Simon1997} may be posed as the computational task to search for an unknown bit string or, in the way we will define it in Problem~\ref{problem:SimonsProblem}, as the task of deciding whether an unknown function $f:\{0,1\}^N\rightarrow\{0,1\}^N$ with $N$-bit input and $N$-bit output is 1-to-1 or 2-to-1 mapping.
+The computer solving the problem has access to an oracle $O_f$, to obtain the output of $f$ for a given input $x$.
+For the \textit{classical algorithm}, the oracle is defined as a map in~\eqref{eq:oracle_C} and Fig.~\ref{fig:oracle_QvsC}(a), i.e.,

-for all inputs $x\in\{0,1\}^N$.
-To address the non-invertibility of the function oracle, it is important to recall that the input-output relation of the oracle $O_f$ for the input $\ket{x,y}$ with $y\neq 0$ is undefined in our framework, due to the assumption that the function oracle is a black box whose inverse is inaccessible, as discussed in Sec.~\ref{sec:setting}.
-The oracle $O_f$ for an input state in quantum superposition acts as a linear operator in quantum computation while~\eqref{eq:oracle_defining_eq} specifies how the oracle works for classical input states (i.e., states in the computational basis of quantum systems).
-Without further ado, we present the definition of Simon's problem as follows.
+for all inputs $x\in\{0,1\}^N$ on the first $N$ bits, with the second $N$ bits initialized in $0$.
+When it comes to the \textit{quantum oracle}, on the other hand, the conventional prescription of the oracle is a unitary map that transforms each computational-basis state $\ket{x,y}$ as